logo

 iv.
 Systemically Important Non-Banking Financial (Non-Deposit Accepting or Holding) Companies Prudential Norms (Reserve Bank) Directions, 2015

-Q. what is owned or net owned funds?
+Q. What is owned or net owned funds?

 A. Owned Fund 'means the sum of the paid-up equity capital, the preferred shares that are compulsorily convertible into equity, the free reserves, the balance in the share premium account and the capital reserves reflecting the surplus arising from the selling of asset proceeds, excluding the reserves produced by the revaluation of the asset after deduction from the accumulated balance of losses, the deferred revenue expenditure and other expenditure.
 The 'Net Owned Fund' is the sum as mentioned above, minus the sum of the company's investments in the stock of its subsidiaries, companies in the same group and all other NBFCs and the book value of debentures, bonds, outstanding loans and advances, including lease and lease financing and deposits made with subsidiaries and companies in the same group, to the extent that it exceeds 10%.